truehand/msteams_presence_on_LCD/README.md

 https://www.youtube.com/watch?v=_7YyEq521js

 Currently, I use it in conjunction with PresenceLight (https://github.com/isaacrlevin/PresenceLight) which reads your Teams status (available/away/presenting etc).
-Alternatively, it can be integrated with any custom RESTful "Microsoft Graph API" applications that can read and report your Teams status / presence information, as it is already possible to read Teams presence through this MS Graph API:
+Alternatively, msteams_presence_on_LCD can be integrated with any custom RESTful "Microsoft Graph API" applications that can read and report your Teams status / presence information, as it is already possible to read Teams presence through this MS Graph API:

 https://docs.microsoft.com/en-us/graph/api/presence-get?view=graph-rest-1.0&tabs=http